PapyrusNotes/My-all-Python-Mistakes/README.md

 # My-all-Python-Mistakes
 ![pepewojak](./pepewojak.jpg)

-To make a record of my mistakes of programming in Python 😂!
+Record of my mistakes of programming in Python

 # Format of each record
 Main category - Error name